-But there might be some lesser-known - but equally effective - oils that you don’t know about.
+But there might be some lesser-known - but equally effective - skin care oils that you don’t know about.
 One example is sunflower seed oil.
-And another one of those under-the-radar power players?
+And another one of those under-the-radar power players in the world of essential oils?
 Tamanu oil.

-Here’s everything you need to know about tamanu oil uses, benefits, and history.
+Here’s everything you need to know about tamanu oil uses, benefits, modern cosmetic uses, and history.

 What Is Tamanu Oil?

-Tamanu oil (or calophyllum inophyllum seed oil) is otherwise referred to as “green gold” or “beauty leaf oil.”
-It’s pressed from the fruit kernel of the tamanu nut tree, a tropical evergreen tree endemic to Southeast Asia.
-Its oil is bluish-yellow to dark green and viscous.
+Tamanu oil (or Calophyllum inophyllum seed oil) is otherwise referred to as “green gold” or “beauty leaf oil.”
+It’s pressed from the fruit kernel of the tamanu nut tree, a tropical evergreen nut tree endemic to Southeast Asia.
+This treenut oil is bluish-yellow to dark green and viscous.

 Though you may have never heard of it before, tamanu oil is certainly not the new kid on the block.
-It’s been used for medicinal purposes by Asian, African, and Pacific Island cultures for centuries.
+It’s been used to promote wound healing by Asian, African, and Pacific Island cultures for centuries.

 What Does Tamanu Oil Smell Like?

 The oil has a strong, deep, earthy smell with nutty notes.
 It’s been compared to the smell of curry and old books.
 Some people adore this smell, but others don't.
-Since our focus is on skincare, the tamanu oil benefits for skin outweigh any issues you may have with its smell.
+Since our focus is on skincare, its benefits outweigh any issues you may have with its smell.

-The smell can be removed through the refining process, but this also eliminates some of its potent skin-supporting properties.
+The smell of this tree nut oil can be removed through refining, but this also eliminates some of its potent skin-supporting and antibacterial properties.
 For that reason it’s best to use cold-pressed tamanu oil.

 Tamanu Oil Across the Globe

-Tamanu oil hyperpigmentation treatments have been known and used for centuries.
-The oil has been utilized by cultures of the Pacific islands for generations to treat various skin conditions including scrapes, cuts, burns, bites, psoriasis, acne, dry skin, and even diaper rash.
+Tamanu oil hyperpigmentation and wound healing treatments have been known and used for centuries.
+Cultures of the Pacific islands have utilized the oil for generations to treat various skin conditions and improve the wound-healing process for scrapes, cuts, burns, bites, psoriasis, acne, dry skin, and even diaper rash.

-Polynesian communities learned by observation that the oil helps with the development of new body tissue and stimulates circulation.
-These important realizations encouraged them to use it to help treat skin discoloration and related concerns.
+Polynesian communities learned by observation that tamanu oil can help with the development of new body tissue and stimulate circulation.
+Discovering that tamanu oil is rich in wound-healing properties encouraged them to use it to help treat skin infections, discoloration, and related concerns.

 Tamanu Oil Skin Benefits

-Its anti-inflammatory, antibacterial, and antioxidant components - along with the oil's skin-healing abilities - make tamanu oil a great addition to any skincare routine.
-Because of its antimicrobial properties, this oil is also used to treat infected wounds.
+Its anti-inflammatory, antibacterial, and antioxidant properties - along with the oil's skin and wound healing abilities - make tamanu oil a great addition to any skincare routine.
+Because tamanu oil is rich in antimicrobial properties, this oil is also used to treat infected wounds.

-Studies have confirmed the wound healing and antimicrobial effects of tamanu oil - which means it’s a potential source for new antibiotics and for fighting multi-drug resistant bacteria in skin infections.
+Studies have confirmed the wound-healing, anti-inflammatory, and antimicrobial effects of tamanu oil - which means it’s a potential source for new antibiotics and for fighting multi-drug resistant bacteria in skin infections.

 Sun Protection

-Tamanu oil also offers natural protection from the damaging effects of the sun’s UV rays.
-One study concluded that the oil has both cytoprotective and antioxidant properties which contribute to a natural UV filter.
-More studies must be done before it can be used as a sunscreen, but it appears that tamanu oil offers an SPF of 18-22 depending on specific variables.
+Aside from wound healing, other benefits of tamanu tree oil include natural protection from the damaging effects of the sun’s UV rays.
+One study concluded that using tamanu oil delivers both cytoprotective and antioxidant properties to the skin which absorb UV light and contribute to a natural UV filter.
+More studies must be done before it can be used as a sunscreen, but it appears that tamanu oil may offer an SPF of 18-22 depending on specific variables.

 Moisturizes Skin